 To improve workplace safety, for example, you might see or use wall signs, equipment labels, chemical labels, floor signs, or industrial floor tapes to warn or remind people about their surroundings.

 Using images, charts, and infographics can all help to share information in less time and with a greater rate of comprehension.
-Photographs, videos, film, and social media platforms are all other ways visual communication is used in workplaces.
+Photographs, videos, film, and social media are all other ways visual communication is used in workplaces.

 Workplace communication needs to be effective